KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [https://youtu.be/iPvFviMCX1c](https://youtu.be/iPvFviMCX1c)

 It is possible to get 5 Electro-Charged ticks from a 19s \(1u -&gt; 2u\) aura using Razor or Beidou.
 In this video, we see this is not possible to do with Lisa's Held Skill.
-In this video, I have synced up the moment the 2u Electro Skill deals damage \(Beidou's actual elemental application is a few frames earlier, but is difficult to measure due to hitlag\).
+In this video, I have synced up the moment the 2u Electro Skill deals damage \(Beidou's actual Elemental application is a few frames earlier, but is difficult to measure due to hitlag\).

 In Lisa's video on the left, you can see that there is no lingering Electro after 4 ticks, which is the result we would normally expect.